bootstrap-vue-next/bootstrap-vue-next/docs/components/Avatar.md

 Actionable avatars will appear in the document tab sequence, and are accessible for both screen reader and keyboard-only users.

-Image avatars, when actionalble, employ a basic scale transform on the image when hovered.
+Image avatars, when actionable, employ a basic scale transform on the image when hovered.

 ### Button